 - Have an opportunity for Latinx scholars to explore connections and build community

 - Be part of a network of culturally sensitive faculty members, administrators, and fellow students

 - Find courses that support your interests in Latinx-themed studies or Latinx identity

 - Access the rich variety of opportunities available at the UO such as Tarea Time (homework/study hours), cultural events, and academic support

 - Access the rich variety of academic, cultural, research, and leadership opportunities at the UO

 - Mentorship opportunities from faculty members, staff, and students at the UO

 What classes will we take?

 UGST 111 (Latinx ARC Seminar) fall, winter, and spring terms (total of 4 credits).
-These courses combined meet the core education group requirement for Arts and Letters.
+These courses combined count toward a core education requirement.
 The Latinx ARC Seminar course is taught in English.